-Stafford Drive North Recycling Station - junction of Stafford Dr. N. and Scenic Dr. N.
+Stafford Drive North Recycling Station: Located at the junction of Stafford Drive North and Scenic Drive North.

-South Side Recycling Station - 2665 28 Ave S, between the Lethbridge Soccer Centre and Lethbridge Judo Centre.
+South Side Recycling Station: Located on 28th Ave S between the Lethbridge Soccer Complex and Lethbridge Judo Club.

 In order to serve Lethbridge residents better, the Fairway Plaza Recycling Drop-off was closed in 2016 and relocated to the new South Side Recycling Station.
 This new station provides improved service, including a Yard Waste Site.
 Find more info on this joint project with Parks by